varchar-io/nebula/dev.md

 ## Build the project

 These steps are tested for Ubuntu LTS 18.
-Other linux os or macos should be similar.
+Other linux os or macos uses different package manager such as homebrew.

 ### Install CMake
 Your system may not have new version of cmake required to build nebula.